 Early Modes of Writing the Shoah.
 Practices of Knowledge and Textual Practices of Jewish Survivors in Europe 1942–1965 (PREMEC)

-This project focuses on the practices of knowledge and the textual practices of five Jewish authors who developed distinctive modes of writing about the Shoah between 1942 and 1965.
-At the center of the project stand the works of Joseph Wulf, Michel Borwicz, Nachman Blumental, and Noé Grüss, who belonged to the Central Jewish Historical Commission in Poland and later immigrated to France and Germany.
-In addition to this group of authors, the project also looks at the writings of H.G.
+This project was focused on the practices of knowledge and the textual practices of five Jewish authors who developed distinctive modes of writing about the Shoah between 1942 and 1965.
+The project examined works by Joseph Wulf, Michel Borwicz, Nachman Blumental, and Noé Grüss, who belonged to the Central Jewish Historical Commission in Poland and later immigrated to France and Germany.
+In addition to this group of authors, the project also considered the writings of H.G.
 Adler from Czechoslovakia, who immigrated to England in 1947.
 Even while detained as prisoners or on the run from the Nazis, these authors still conducted research on genocide (including collections of documents and witness reports) and developed different modes of writing (literary, testimonial, academic, in different styles and genres) that articulated new forms of knowledge.
 Their writings are characterized by their interdisciplinarity and the ways in which they balance and shift between objectivizing and subjectivizing gestures.
 This body of work is polyvalent right down to the diverse modes of writing, through which the texts combine and blend the perspectives of the scholar with those of the author and/or eyewitness.

-The establishment of the Shoah as an object of knowledge will be analyzed according to the following three aspects:
+The establishment of the Shoah as an object of knowledge was analyzed according to the following three aspects:

 - The presentation of a heretofore marginalized text collection that was written before the “era of the witness” hailed by the 1961 Eichmann trial.